Genocs/clean-architecture-template/src/template/README.md

 * Add new sections
 * Submit questions and bugs

-## Index of Clean Architecture Manga
+## Index of Clean Architecture Template

 * [Use Cases](#use-cases)
 * [Flow of Control](#register-flow-of-control)